nutrition

 You keep the healthy breakfast routine from Week One, but now we’re targeting your lunch.
 You don’t necessarily have to change what you’re eating; you just have to add to it.

-• If you eat salads: Add half a cup of rinsed canned chickpeas or exactly half an avocado to the top of your normal salad.
+• If you eat salads: Add half a cup of rinsed canned chickpeas or half an avocado to your normal salad.

-• If you eat sandwiches: switch your bread to a brand that specifically guarantees at least 4 grams of actual fiber per slice, and shove a massive handful of raw spinach into the sandwich.
+• If you eat sandwiches: Choose bread with at least 4 grams of fiber per slice on the label, then add a handful of spinach.

-• If you eat soup: Stir in exactly half a cup of cooked whole brown rice or hearty white beans just to bulk it up.
+• If you eat soup: Stir in half a cup of cooked brown rice or white beans to bulk it up.

-A 30 day high fiber challenge meal plan works because it builds tiny, manageable sustainable habits instead of aggressive, sweeping restrictions!
+A 30 day high fiber challenge meal plan is easier to stick with when it builds small habits instead of sweeping restrictions.

 How to read this without turning it into a personality

 Nutrition posts are easy to treat like a scoreboard.
-You are allowed to borrow one idea, try it for a week, and keep what fits.
+You’re allowed to borrow one idea, try it for a week, and keep what fits.
 If something makes you feel worse, stop.
 If it makes meals easier, keep it.
-Small steady changes beat a dramatic reset you abandon by Thursday.
+Small steady changes beat an overhaul you abandon by Thursday.

 A one-week experiment that actually teaches you something

 Pick one habit you can repeat without drama.
-Maybe it is a higher fiber breakfast, maybe it is one extra glass of water with dinner.
+Maybe it’s a higher fiber breakfast, maybe it’s one extra glass of water with dinner.
 Track the boring stuff: energy, bathroom habits, hunger between meals.
 No judgment, just data.
 Your body is louder than a comment section.

 When the internet disagrees with itself

 If two smart people say opposite things, that usually means humans vary.
 Use your symptoms and your schedule as the tiebreaker.
-If you need personalized guidance for a condition, that is what clinicians are for.
+If you need personalized guidance for a condition, that’s what clinicians are for.
 This site stays in the practical food lane.

 A simple way to keep portions human

 Use a real plate, sit down, and eat like you like yourself.
-Second helpings are fine when you are actually hungry, not when you are bored.
+Second helpings are fine when you’re actually hungry, not when you’re bored.
 If you want structure without math, try half the plate plants, a quarter protein, a quarter starch.
-It is a sketch, not a law.
+It’s a sketch, not a law.

 Frequently Asked Questions